EmileBedard/cart253/Projects/art-jam/README.md

 > Try it on mobile! tilt phone to control slope angle. touch to activate sprint

-> This program is utilizing the [p5.js](https://p5js.org) functions [touchStarted] and [touchEnded] that are called when the mobile user is touching the phone's screen
+> This program is utilizing the [p5.js](https://p5js.org) functions [touchStarted] and [touchEnded] that are called when the mobile user is touching the phone's screen.
+Mobile capabilites are offering SO much more, this first dibble dabble was very interesting and only the beginning.

 ## Screenshot(s)